markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
+Updated 1st April 2021 - "Added a conclusion to chapter 2 - the Kenny Rogers principle - you gotta know when to hold em"

 Updated 31st March 2021 - "Changed the cover and added a section on when to apply the Jerry Springer principle"

 Updated 30th March 2021 - "Trench warfare and the stupidest thing I've ever come across at work"